uche789/understanding-web-development/computing.md

 Threads is an execution context, which is the smallest set or sequence of instructions that a computer can manage.
 Threads share the same memory and resource with the same process, allowing for easier communication and data sharing.

 A thread should not be confused for a process, which is a program executed by a computer system.
-A process can have one or more threads executing instructions concurently and enabling multitasking within a single application (see the section on multithreading) and typically has its own resources and memory.
+A process can have one or more threads executing instructions concurrently and enabling multitasking within a single application (see the section on multithreading) and typically has its own resources and memory.

 ```python
 import threading